Colin Nutley: Career

 The Last Dance was a black comedy about a rollercoaster friendship between two big city couples, and won "Best Actress" and "Best Photography" awards at the 1993 Swedish Film Awards.
 House of Angels – the Second Summer opened on Christmas Day 1994 and was an immediate box office success.
 Such Is Life, a drama comedy about love, broken promises and fulfilled dreams, opened in Sweden in October 1996.
 Under the Sun, a story about trust, friendship and love set in the mid-1950s, opened on Christmas Day 1998 and Gossip, starring an ensemble cast of ten of Sweden's top actresses, opened all over Sweden on Christmas Day 2000.
 Deadline (2001) and Paradise (2003) were both based on Liza Marklund's best-selling novels.
 The Queen of Sheba's Pearls (2004) was an English language film set in post war England in the 1950s.
 Heartbreak Hotel opened in 2006 and Nutley's latest feature Angel in 2008.

 House of Angels, The Last Dance and Under the Sun have all been nominated by the Swedish Film Institute to represent Sweden as Best Foreign Language Film at the Academy Awards (1993, 1994 and 1999).
 House of Angels was screened out of competition at the 1992 Cannes Film Festival.
 Under the Sun was nominated for an Academy Award for Best Foreign Language Film and also received the Special Jury Prize at the San Sebastian Film Festival.

-He is married to the actress Helena Bergström, who has played the lead role in many of his productions.
-Their daughter Molly Nutley is also an actress.
+Personal life

+In 1990, Nutley married Swedish actress Helena Bergström, whom he met while filming Blackjack.
+He is 20 years older than her and was married when they met.
+They have a son named Timothy and a daughter named Molly, who is an actress.
+He also has a son named Daniel from his previous marriage.
+They split their time between an apartment on Sweden's Kungsholmen island and a house in the countryside.